Assassination of Inejirō Asanuma: Perpetrator

+Ideological influences

+Although Otoya Yamaguchi was influenced by right-wing ultranationalist groups, he was also shaped by the doctrine of the religious movement Seichō no Ie, particularly through founder Masaharu Taniguchi's writings such as Tennō Zettai-ron to Sono Eikyō (Absolute Theory of the Emperor and Its Influence), which Yamaguchi credited in his interrogation records with helping him overcome personal hesitation and embrace selfless loyalty to commit the act, Asanuma himself supported the founder of this movement, Masaharu Taniguchi.
+Taniguchi affirmed that Seichō no Ie was neither opposed to the Socialist Party nor aligned with the Liberal Democratic Party.

+A further motivational factor may have been Akao's personal view of Asanuma.
+Akao, who had known Asanuma since their time on Miyake-jima, once described him as "a good person, which makes it regrettable to deal with him" (善人だから始末に悪い), a comment some sources suggest influenced Yamaguchi's motives alongside Asanuma's statement labeling American imperialism as the common enemy of Japan and China, as recorded in Yamaguchi's Memorial of Severing the Traitor.

 Over the course of the Anpo protests, Yamaguchi became disillusioned with Akao's leadership, and later resigned from the party.
-In his testimony given to police, he stated that he resigned from Akao's party in order to "lay [his] hands on a weapon" and be free to take more "decisive action."
+In his testimony given to police, he stated that he had resigned from Akao's party in order to "lay [his] hands on a weapon" and be free to take more "decisive action."

 Assassination

-On October 12, 1960, Asanuma was participating in a televised election debate at Hibiya Public Hall in central Tokyo, featuring the leaders of the three major political parties.
+On 12 October 1960, Asanuma was participating in a televised election debate at Hibiya Public Hall in central Tokyo, featuring the leaders of the three major political parties.
 Also scheduled to participate were Suehiro Nishio of the Democratic Socialist Party and prime minister Hayato Ikeda of the ruling Liberal Democratic Party.
 The debate was sponsored by the Japanese Elections Commission, the Alliance for Clean Elections and national broadcaster NHK, which was also televising the event.
 There was also an audience of 2,500 people in the hall.

 Nishio spoke first, and at 3:00 p.m., Asanuma advanced to the podium and began his speech.
 Immediately, right-wing groups in the audience began loudly heckling him, and the television microphones and reporters sitting in the front row could not hear him, forcing the NHK moderator to interrupt and call for calm.
 At 3:05 p.m., the audience finally calmed down.
-As Asanuma said "During the election, they keep policies that would be unpopular with the public a secret, and then once they have won a majority in the election, they will... " ("選挙の際は、国民に評判の悪い政策は、全部伏せておいて、選挙で多数を占むると..."), Yamaguchi rushed onto the stage and made a deep thrust into Asanuma's left flank with a 33 cm samurai short sword (wakizashi) that he had stolen from his father.
-(Note: The sword was an undersized replica of a sword forged in the Kamakura period by the swordsmith Rai Kunitoshi, and thus is better considered a wakizashi (almost a tantō) than a full-sized tachi or katana.)
-Yamaguchi then was swarmed and detained by bystanders.
+As Asanuma said "During elections, they keep policies that would be unpopular with the public a secret, and then once they have won a majority in the election, they will..." ("選挙の際は、国民に評判の悪い政策は、全部伏せておいて、選挙で多数を占むると..."), Yamaguchi rushed onto the stage and made a deep thrust into Asanuma's left flank with a 33 cm samurai short sword (wakizashi) (Note: The sword was an undersized replica of a sword forged in the Kamakura period by the swordsmith Rai Kunitoshi, and thus is better considered a wakizashi (almost a tantō) than a full-sized tachi or katana.) that he had stolen from his father.
+Yamaguchi then attempted to stab Asanuma a second time before being swarmed and detained by bystanders.

-At the time of the murder, Yamaguchi had a note in his pocket that read: